sachieko/discTimestamp/README.md

 ## How to setup

 This will currently make a timestamp that finds the next Wednesday at 8 PM.
-To modify is, change the following numbers.
+To modify it change the following numbers.

 Change the number for `DAYOFWEEK` on line 4 to get your desired date. **3** represents Wednesday for example, starting at **0** for Sunday, ending at **6** for Saturday.